PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 permutations, public outputs, per-tensor quantization compatibility, static broadcasts, and intermediate/post shapes.
 The rewrite shares one differential index and `LayoutState` for all edge retargeting, fan-out coalescing, optional adapter retention, structural removals, and pruning.
-This family module now has no whole-graph producer/consumer-map rebuilds or direct operator-list deletes.
+These indexed implementations have no whole-graph producer/consumer-map rebuilds or direct operator-list deletes.

+Trailing output-side layout Transpose passthrough is mechanically owned by the same family.
+It handles direct terminal output Transposes and strictly linear unary/singleton-binary tails while preserving protected layout boundaries, Softmax output contracts, symmetric binary bridge candidates, public names, and inverse-permuted metadata.
+The full 271-line implementation moved with an identical AST; the lowerer keeps a compatibility wrapper and its four production positions remain unchanged for the indexed-runner checkpoint.

 General consecutive Reshape passthrough cleanup is also owned by `passes/graph_cleanup.py`.
 It covers metadata-identical no-op Reshapes,